Canon 6D vs 77D

 - More heavily discounted: Has been available for much longer (launched in September 2012).

-Reasons to prefer the Canon EOS 77D:
+Arguments in favor of the Canon EOS 77D:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.